 Under current law, a defendant who has been convicted has certain rights to appeal on direct appeal or on matters that are collateral to the conviction.
-Article V, section 4(b) of the Florida Constitution has been construed to convey a constitutional protection of this right.10
+Article V, Section 4(b) of the Florida Constitution has been construed to convey a constitutional protection of this right.
+Amendments to the Florida Rules of Appellate Procedure, 696 So.2d 1103 (Fla.
+1996).

-Direct Appeals After Trial
+Direct Appeals after Trial

 Matters which are raised on direct appeal include evidentiary rulings made by the trial court during the course of the defendant's trial, and other matters objected to during the course of the trial such as the jury instructions, prosecutorial misconduct, and procedural rulings made by the trial court.
-The Legislature has codified the "contemporaneous objection" rule, a procedural bar that prevented defendants from raising issues on appeal which had not been objected to at the trial level.
+The Legislature codified the "contemporaneous objection" rule, a procedural bar that prevented defendants from raising issues on appeal which had not been objected to at the trial level.
 The rule allowed trial court judges to consider rulings carefully, perhaps correcting potential mistakes at the trial level.

-Section 924.051(3), F.S., was enacted as part of the Criminal Appeal Reform Act of 199611 and provides:

-An appeal may not be taken from a judgment or order of a trial court unless prejudicial error is alleged and is properly preserved or, if not properly preserved, would constitute fundamental error.
-A judgment or sentence may be reversed on appeal only when an appellate court determines after a review of the complete record that prejudicial error occurred and was properly preserved in the trial court or, if not properly preserved, would constitute fundamental error.
+Section 924.051(3), F.S., was enacted as part of the Criminal Appeal Reform Act of 1996 and reads as follows: "(3) An appeal may not be taken from a judgment or order of a trial court unless prejudicial error is alleged and is properly preserved or, if not properly preserved, would constitute fundamental error.
+A judgment or sentence may be reversed on appeal only when an appellate court determines after a review of the complete record that prejudicial error occurred and was properly preserved in the trial court or, if not properly preserved, would constitute fundamental error."

-The Florida Supreme Court found, in State v.
-Jefferson, 12 that the foregoing provision did not constitute a jurisdictional bar to appellate review in criminal cases, but rather that the Legislature acted within its power to "place reasonable conditions" upon this right to appeal.
-13
+The Florida Supreme Court found in State v.
+Jefferson, 758 So.2d 661 (Fla.
+2000), that the foregoing provision did not constitute a jurisdictional bar to appellate review in criminal cases, but rather that the Legislature acted within its power to "place reasonable conditions" upon this right to appeal (quoting from Amendments to the Florida Rules of Appellate Procedure, id., at 1104-1105.).